onzfonz/comp227/src/content/7/en/part7d.md

 ![browser compatibility chart showing IE does not support find method](../../images/7/30.png)

-In these situations, it is not enough to transpile the code, as transpilation simply transforms the code from a newer version of JavaScript to an older one with wider browser support.
+While we may not really care to support IE, there may be other situations where it is not enough to transpile the code, as transpilation simply transforms the code from a newer version of JavaScript to an older one with wider browser support.
-IE understands Promises syntactically but it simply has not implemented their functionality.
+IE understands Promises syntactically but it never implemented their functionality.
 The `find` property of arrays in IE is simply `undefined`.

 If we want the application to be IE-compatible, we need to add a [polyfill](https://remysharp.com/2010/10/08/what-is-a-polyfill),